fifth-postulate/group-theory-with-gap/manuscript/Orbit-Stabilizer.md

 >|G| = |x \cdot G| |G_{x}|
 >{/$$}

+How do we use this?

+## Order of the symmetry group of the Cube
+The the symmetry group of the cube acts on the faces of the cube.
+We can determine the order of the group by considering the orbit of a face and the stabilizer of a face.

+Consider the top face.
+There are rotations that move the top face to any face of the cube.
+The size of the orbit of the top face is {$$}6{/$$}.
+There are {$$}4{/$$} rotations that leave the top face fixed.
+Multiplying these numbers provides us with the order of the symmetry group of the cube: {$$}24{/$$}.

 ## Proof
 Let group {$$}G{/$$}, set {$$}X{/$$} on which {$$}G{/$$} acts and {$$}x \in X{/$$} be given.
 We will define a bijection between the elements of